sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-08-Build-Tools.md

 [Make](https://www.gnu.org/software/make/), developed by the Free Software Foundation as part of the GNU project, is one of the oldest build automation tools.
-A ``makefile`` typically listed a set of commands (often terminal commands) that would be executed to generate a build file.
+A ``makefile`` typically lists a set of commands (often terminal commands) that would be executed to generate a build file.
 It was popular early, but is not uniquely configured for any one programming language.

 Make is still widely used in many projects because of it's low barrier to entry and ease of use.
-However, the high degree of developer effort make it not ideal for very large projects like we often have in Java.
+However, the high degree of developer effort makes it not ideal for very large projects like we often have in Java.

 ### ant

-Built by the [Apache Software Foundation](https://www.apache.org/), a very large open-source foundation, [ant](https://ant.apache.org/) ("Another Neat Tool") was the most popular early Java build tool.
+Built by the [Apache Software Foundation](https://www.apache.org/), a very large open-source foundation, [Ant](https://ant.apache.org/) ("Another Neat Tool") was the most popular early Java build tool.

 It used XML configuration files to define the build process.
 You can find an existing tutorial in [the official documentation here.](https://ant.apache.org/manual/tutorial-HelloWorldWithAnt.html)

-Ant is flexible, as it allows the user to specify their project layout (where source and build files go, what exact command to execute in what order), but this flexibility came at the cost of a high manual effort to write and maintain the build script, and each script wasn't inherently re-usable because of the high level of customization.
+Ant is flexible, as it allows the user to specify their project layout (where source and build files go, what exact commands to execute and in what order), but this flexibility came at the cost of a high manual effort to write and maintain the build script, and each script wasn't inherently re-usable because of the high level of customization.

-Ant's biggest weakness is that it doesn't have any means of managing dependencies (like) external libraries.
+Ant's biggest weakness is that it doesn't have any means of managing dependencies like external libraries.

 ### maven

-By the late 2000s and into the 2010s, [maven](https://maven.apache.org/), also built by the Apache Software Foundation, grew to be more popular than ant.
-Like ant Maven uses XML files for configuration.
-However, maven projects also have conventions and standards, which means Maven scripts are inherently re-usable and much easier to construct.
+By the late 2000s and into the 2010s, [Maven](https://maven.apache.org/), also built by the Apache Software Foundation, grew to be more popular than Ant.
+Like Ant, Maven uses XML files for configuration.
+However, Maven projects also have conventions and standards, which means Maven scripts are inherently re-usable and much easier to construct.

-While ant was a build-tool (effectively read a script to build output files), Maven goes one step further as a project-management tool.
+While Ant was a build-tool (effectively read a script to build output files), Maven goes one step further as a project-management tool.

 One of the biggest advantages in Maven is that it added dependency management.
 You